kskd1804/image-captioning/README.md

 # Image Captioning

 This project is highly inspired from the tensorflow tutorial on Image Captioning.
-To build your own model check out the tutorial [here](https://www.tensorflow.org/tutorials/text/image_captioning)
+To learn more on how to build the model, check out the tutorial [here](https://www.tensorflow.org/tutorials/text/image_captioning)

 The model was trained using more than half a million captions from MS-COCO dataset.
 ## Example